a-sit-plus/warden-supreme/docs/docs/integration/supreme.md

         * Protected by biometric auth
         * Usable for 30 seconds without reauthentication
         * Enrolling new biometric factors will invalidate the key
     5. We want extra long nonces!
-(Default: 64 bytes)
+(Default: 64 bytes.
+Max: 128 bytes)
     6. Checking and invalidating challenges is handled by a Redis-backed cache (not shown here, roll your own!)

     Instead of passing a `Makoto` instance, it is also possible to directly use bare configuration parameters directly, as if configuring Makoto, to cut out the middle-man in code.